How can we help you find your perfect cover?

 The costs of critical illness can include:

-If you opt for private healthcare the costs will be significant.
-On the NHS, core medicine costs may be covered, but it’s unlikely additional physiotherapy, counselling, alternative medicine, specialist food, drink and supplements will be.
+On the NHS, core medicine costs may be covered, but what about additional physiotherapy, counselling, specialist food, drink and supplements costs?

-Some practical equipment, such as specialist wheelchairs, may fall outside the NHS remit, similarly you may need specialist clothes and items to make daily life less challenging.
+Some practical equipment, such as specialist wheelchairs, may fall outside the NHS remit.

 More hospital visits and check-ups mean more travel and parking costs.
 If your nearest treatment facility is 100 miles away that’s a significant cost you’ll have to bear.